yangshuothtf/corpus_relation_classification/README.md

 Label 1 - "is associated with"

-label 2 - "is biomarker of"
+Label 2 - "is biomarker of"

-label 3 - "affects", these relations are usually between "gene" and "disease"
+Label 3 - "affects", these relations are usually between "gene" and "disease"

 Label 4 - "may be treated by"

-label 5 - "may be affected by"
+Label 5 - "may be affected by"

-label 6 - "may be induced by", these relations are usually between "disease" and "chemical and drug"
+Label 6 - "may be induced by", these relations are usually between "disease" and "chemical and drug"

 Label 7 - "regulates"